Our Lakes, Streams, and Rivers

 Support for the Adoption of Meaningful Watershed Education Experiences

-After training, the program will support MWEEs for your classroom over the 2020-2021 school year.
+After training, the program supports teachers and their classroom MWEEs during the school year.
 Each classroom will be provided with:

-- Up to $835 to support the costs of equipment, transportation, program participation, and/or stewardship action projects.
+- Funding to support the costs of equipment, transportation, program participation, and/or stewardship action projects.

 - Mentoring from an experienced teaching coach and connections with other teachers to address challenges.

-- An additional stipend of $125 for teachers who successfully complete an MWEE that includes all defined components and required program and NOAA evaluations.
+- An additional stipend for teachers who successfully complete an MWEE that includes all defined components and required program and NOAA evaluations.

 Our Lakes, Streams, and Rivers Providers